New Left in Japan: 1968–1969 university protests

 In 1968 and 1969, student protests forced the closure of dozens of university campuses nationwide.
 Known as the daigaku funsō (大学紛争, 'university troubles") or daigaku tōsō (大学闘争, "university struggles"), the protests were part of a worldwide protest cycle in 1968.
 Working in combination with the New Left Zengakuren "sects," Zenkyо̄tо̄ activists barricaded university campuses, occupied university buildings, halted classes, harassed administrators and professors, and made a variety demands, from concrete proposals for improving campus life to more abstract demands relating to ending the war in Vietnam and overthrowing the Japanese economic and political system.
 Activists regularly battled against police and each other on campus grounds, donning distinctive colored helmets so that they could recognize fellow members.
 In late 1968, at the zenith of the movement, tens of thousands of activists occupied Shinjuku Station in what became known as the Shinjuku riot.
 All told, some 165 university campuses witnessed significant protest activity in 1968 and 1969, and around 70 campuses were barricaded against police intrusion, with additional protests taking place at a large number of high schools.

-The New Left activists of 1968-1969 drew ideological inspiration from the works of Marxist theorists like Karl Marx and Leon Trotsky, French existentialist philosophers like Jean-Paul Sartre and Albert Camus, and the homegrown philosophy of the Japanese poet and critic Takaaki Yoshimoto.
+As part of an International Phenomenon in the 68s (see May 68, New Communist movement), Young Japanese New Left activists of 1968-1969 drew ideological inspiration from the works of Marxist theorists like Mao Zedong and heavily influenced by the Cultural Revolution taking place in their neighbor China.
+However, some other group of New Left activist also drew ideological inspiration from French existentialist philosophers like Jean-Paul Sartre and Albert Camus, and the homegrown philosophy of the Japanese poet and critic Takaaki Yoshimoto.
 Yoshimoto's interpretation of "autonomy" (jiritsusei) and "subjectivity" (shutaisei) were based on his critique of the progressive liberal interpretations of these ideas by other Japanese intellectuals such as Masao Maruyama, whom he denounced as hypocritical.
 The students' devotion to shutaisei in particular would lead ultimately to the disintegration of their movement, as they focused increasingly on "self-negation" (jiko hitei) and "self-criticism" (hansei).
 Meanwhile, as the violence on campuses spiraled out of control, leading to university closures and the cancellation of entrance examinations, public opinion turned against the student activists.
 In 1969, the passage of the Act on Temporary Measures concerning University Management gave police the legal basis to smash through the barricades, enter campuses, and restore order, dealing a harsh blow to the New Left movement.